AllenChenGH/NAACP_MEDIA_RESEARCH/README.md

 ](https://github.com/AllenChenGH/NAACP_MEDIA_RESEARCH/blob/master/5topics_all.txt), The results are also stored in [statistics_final.xlsx](https://github.com/AllenChenGH/NAACP_MEDIA_RESEARCH/blob/master/statistics_final.xlsx) sheet two.

 To run all codes, please make sure to follow our project structure, or yhou can change the target directory in our codes into your own valid path.

+If you are non-technical audiance who just want to see what we've achieved, please have a look [here](https://github.com/AllenChenGH/NAACP_MEDIA_RESEARCH/tree/master/Report%26Poster) at our project report and poster.
+This should give you an basic idea of what we've done.